W A R ADIKYRIE

 Kyrie, which you can see here, to serve as her temporary home

-until she goes out with the rest of the herd in a few months.
+until she went out with the rest of the herd in the spring.

 Adiel's Stetson